syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

+The `Signature` property is of type [InkAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.InkAnnotation.html) and it will behave like an ink after signing.
+If the PDF document is saved, the signature will be preserved as an ink annotation in the saved document.

+### Button form fields

+Button form fields will be rendered in the PDF viewer.
+But the PDF viewer supports only the `GoTo` actions that navigates to a particular location in the PDF document alone.
+Other types of button actions are not supported.

-## How to restrict form field editing?
+## Restrict form field editing

-You can avoid editing the values of form fields.
-The following example explains how to use the property to restrict all form fields.
+The form fields can be prevented from being modified by setting the `ReadOnly` property.
+The following example illustrates how to make all form fields read-only.

 {% tabs %}
 {% highlight C# %}